 This is one of the shiniest, most peace-making things I know.
 Take it as often as you need it!

-- Start with some cascarilla (see photo at right), a cup of milk or coconut milk, and a spoonful of honey.
+- Now add some cascarilla (see photo at right), a cup of milk or coconut milk, and a spoonful of honey.
 Stir it all together – the cascarilla dissolves quickly, and half a cup is enough for one bath.